top of page

 Using self hypnosis for a positive body image.

-Self-hypnosis is a technique that involves using visualization and relaxation techniques to enter a state of deep relaxation, often with the goal of making changes to thoughts, behaviours, or habits.
+If you are a regular visitor to this website, you will be aware of Self-Hypnosis because it's what we promote.
+If you are here for the first time, here is a simple explanation.
+Self-hypnosis is a technique that uses visualization and relaxation techniques to enter a state of deep relaxation, often with the goal of making changes to thoughts, behaviors, or habits.

-Some people may use self-hypnosis as a tool to improve body image, but it's important to note that self-hypnosis is not a substitute for professional medical or mental health treatment.
-If you are struggling with body image issues, it's important to speak with a qualified healthcare provider for proper evaluation and treatment.
+Some people may use Self-Hypnosis as a tool to improve body image, but it's important to note that Self-Hypnosis is not a substitute for professional medical or mental health treatment that you might need but it can be used in tandem.
+If you are struggling with body image issues, try to speak with a qualified healthcare provider for proper diagnosis and treatment plan.

 In Conclusion